-Cervical cancer found in advances stages can be harder to treat.
-Some people choose treatments to ease cancer complications or choose to stop treatment completely.
-Depending on your circumstances, it may be realistic to begin end-of-life planning.
-Considerations may include:
+Cervical cancer found in later stages can be harder to treat.
+Some people choose treatments to ease problems from the cancer.
+Others choose to stop treatment completely.
+For some people, it is time to begin end-of-life planning.
+This may include:

 Cervical cancer.
 Merck Manual Professional Version website.
 Available at: